w8st/88x31-Archiver/README.md

 # 88x31-Finder
 Scans a webpage for any 88x31 buttons.
-Console app.
+Written in java, it's what I wrote to get some fun buttons for my website.

 # Libraries
 The jsoup library was used for HTML document getting and sorting.